khalid-hussain/shaheen/chap6.md

 "The only reason my soldiers can stand in the raining arrows is because you can treat the injured.
 Stay here and prepare first aid for the injured."

-Badr Bin Mughira went out.
+Badr bin Mughira went out.
 He returned after an hour and said, "If you want, you can relax and go to bed.
 The Christians are trying to flee after receiving an unprecedented welcome but it would be a miracle if even ten of them escaped.
 I would not stop anyone of you from being part of this fabulous